The Panchase Trek is one of Nepal’s hidden gems.

 However, if you don’t have the time to trek these routes, but still want beautiful scenery and mountain peak views, then the Panchase Trek is the perfect option.

 Being only 4 days long, the Panchase trek is great for beginners and will give you a real sense of what it’s like to trek some of the more wilder sections of the Himalayas.

-The Panchase Trek only requires moderate fitness and is perfectly trek-able for families and retirees.
-It’s also one of the cheapest treks in Nepal which is great for people on a budget.
+The Panchase hike only requires moderate fitness and is perfectly trek-able for families and retirees.
+It’s also one of the easiest treks in Nepal.

 Starting at Pokhara, the trek allows you to explore the amazing city and all the wonders it has to offer before leaving.
 Make sure you have a drink at one of the lakeside cafes!
 The trek begins in style as you cross the Phewa lake by boat – an experience in itself!
 The trail takes you past the World Peace Pagoda and then down through some lovely local villages where you can witness the authentic and rustic lifestyle of the local people.

 Panchase is actually one of the hill stations in the Annapurna Region and also a religious site for Hindu People.
 The summit of Panchase Hill (2,500m) is often considered to be the best viewpoint to see Annapurna massif.
 However, along your trek you’ll also see other giant Himalaya peaks including Dhaulagiri, Lamjung, Machhapuchhre and Manaslu.